ACastMtz/Udacity-projects/CapstoneProject/README.md

 1. Log into your Azure account
 2. Create a Workspace
 3. Acces the ML Studio
-4. Clone or download the notebooks and scripts from this repo: `hyperparameter_tuning.ipynb`, `automl.ipynb`, `train.py` and `endpoint.py`, and upload them to your working folder in the Studio
+4. Clone or download the notebooks and scripts from the folder "CapstoneProject" in this repo: `hyperparameter_tuning.ipynb`, `automl.ipynb`, `train.py` and `endpoint.py`, and upload them to your working folder in the Studio
 5. Download the **LendingClub** dataset from Kaggle [here](https://www.kaggle.com/wordsforthewise/lending-club) and upload it to the Studio
 6. [OPTIONAL] Create a folder called "Data" and move the dataset there.
 The notebooks access the data from this folder, if there is no "Data" folder the code in the notebooks and the `train.py` script will have to be changed to the path where the dataset is
 7. Create a compute instance to run the notebooks